LoenOlden/FPL/README.md

 Preseason expected minutes was working great but everything changes so quickly with news and injuries so expectedminutes.py file is pretty much useless for now.

 My advice is not to run that file but accept updated_player_data.py file as a base and make the changes there as you wish.
-I manually update expected minutes looking at fplreview's minutes.
+I manually update expected minutes looking at fplreview's minutes every week.
+I will try to update before every gameweek but i can't promise for all the season.

 You can update your minutes at updated_player_data.py, also can change xG and xA stats based on last couple of games or market odds.
 I almost totally used 23/24 premier league data by FPL API.